philzook58/philzook58.github.io/_posts/2024-12-02-superpose_datalog.md

 edge(2,3).
 ```

 Then you have rules that iteratively derive new facts from the currently existing facts.
-The is done by making a database query out of the body of the rule, and inserting the head with the found values.
+This is done by making a database query out of the body of the rule, and inserting the head with the found values.

 ```prolog
 path(X,Y) :- edge(X,Y).  % if there is an edge, there is a path
 path(X,Y) :- edge(X,Z), path(Z,Y). % You can paste an edge on the end of a path to get a new path.
 ```

-A good datalog is [souffle](https://souffle-lang.github.io/simple).
+[souffle](https://souffle-lang.github.io/simple) is a good dastaloig

 ```python
 %%file /tmp/path.dl